topgrade-rs/topgrade/.github/ISSUE_TEMPLATE/bug_report.md

 ## Checklist

 - [ ] I have searched the issue tracker for relevant or duplicate issues.
-Search terms used:
-    - ...
-- [ ] The issue persists on the `main` branch (install with `cargo install --git https://github.com/topgrade-rs/topgrade`, run with `~/.cargo/bin/topgrade`)

 ## Erroneous Behavior